Skip to main content

 A Master’s in Education for Athletic Directors

-Athletic directors, or ADs as they are commonly called, are the educational leaders in charge of high school and college athletic programs.
+Athletic directors, commonly called ADs, are the educational leaders in charge of high school and college athletic programs.
 Because the scope of their role touches just about every part of the program, selecting the right AD can make all the difference in producing winning seasons and enriching experiences for players and their families.

 What Is an Athletic Director?